Game Audio Reel

 3D Audio, Audio Programming, Implementation & Foley Recording

-This project was part of the “3D Audio” course at college, where we made everything in Dolby Atmos using a 7.1.4 setup.
+This project was part of the “3D Audio” course at college, where we had to make 3D audio for a pre-made game using Dolby Atmos with a 7.1.4 setup.
 The stereo sound in this video doesn’t quite do it justice, and it sounds a lot nicer and bigger in Dolby Atmos.

 For this project, my main role was audio implementation using Wwise.
 This included setting up SFX, events, different containers etc., and in Unity I placed all of the sound sources and made sure the attenuations were right.
 There were three main zones which all had different atmospheres and had to convey different moods, and they were mostly set up using 3D audio emitters.
 I did a tiny amount of sound design, including some foley recording, but I mainly used my time in Wwise.
 I spent the longest setting up the shield sound, which swirls around the listener in many different layers.